-This article describes the concept of a project and a solution in Visual Studio.
-It also briefly covers how to create a new project and the Solution Explorer tool window.
+This page describes the concept of a project and a solution in Visual Studio.
+It also briefly covers the Solution Explorer tool window and how to create a new project.

 This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see Projects and solutions in Visual Studio for Mac.

-When you create an app, website, plug-in, etc. in Visual Studio, you start with a project.
-In a logical sense, a project contains all the source code files, icons, images, data files, etc. that are compiled into an executable, library, or website.
+When you create an app or website in Visual Studio, you start with a project.
+In a logical sense, a project contains all files that are compiled into an executable, library, or website.
+Those files can include source code, icons, images, data files, and so on.
 A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.

 A project is contained within a solution.
 Despite its name, a solution is not an "answer".
 It's simply a container for one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.
 A solution is described by a text file (extension .sln) with its own unique format; it's not intended to be edited by hand.

 Visual Studio uses two file types (.sln and .suo) to store settings for solutions:

 |.sln||Visual Studio Solution||Organizes projects, project items, and solution items in the solution.|

 |.suo||Solution User Options||Stores user-level settings and customizations, such as breakpoints.|

 The easiest way to create a new project is to start from a project template for a particular type of application or website.
 A project template consists of a basic set of pre-generated code files, config files, assets, and settings.
 These templates are available in the dialog box where you create a new project (File > New > Project).
 For more information, see Create a new project in Visual Studio and Create solutions and projects.

 If you often customize your projects in a certain way, you can create a custom project template that you can then use to create new projects from.
 For more information, see Create project and item templates.